 The joints, ligaments, tendons, and muscles that make up your shoulder give you the ability to raise your arms, scratch your back, throw a frisbee, and more.
 But all the mobility your shoulder gives you also means that it’s susceptible to injury and pain.
 If you’re experiencing shoulder pain, the experienced team at North Texas Orthopaedic & Spine can determine the underlying cause of your pain and provide the most appropriate treatment to reduce your discomfort and function.
 For a consultation, call the office nearest you today or book an appointment online.
-The practice has locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+The practice has locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 You may be experiencing shoulder pain for any number of reasons.
 Some of the most common causes of shoulder pain include: